History, tourist information, and nearby accommodation

 Totnes Castle sits high on a hill above the town, commanding the approaches from three valleys.
 One of the best surviving examples of a Norman motte and bailey castle, Totnes was first erected in the 11th century as a wooden palisade on a high mound.
-Extensive remodeling in the 13th and 14th centuries created a circular stone keep atop the mound, surrounded by a curtain wall.
-The keep has survived in excellent condition, though the outer defenses have been left to crumble.
+Extensive remodelling in the 13th and 14th centuries created a circular stone keep atop the mound, surrounded by a curtain wall.
+The keep has survived in excellent condition, though the outer defences have been left to crumble.

 Behind St Mary's church is the Tudor guildhall, open to the public and still used for town council meetings.

 Totnes Town Council website

 OS: SX799 604

 We've 'tagged' this attraction information to help you find related historic attractions and learn more about major time periods mentioned.